 The days are growing shorter, yet there is still light.
-The air has a crisp bite, yet it warms up in the afternoon and the kids are back in school.
+The air is cooler in the morning and evening, yet it warms up in the afternoon.
+We are harvesting food from the gardens while we watch and wait for some foods to ripen later.
+And the kids are getting ready to go back to school.
 It’s not Summer anymore, yet it’s not really Fall either – we are drifting into Late Summer.

 Most of us have heard of Indian or Late Summer, a warm glowing time before Autumn takes hold.
-In Chinese medicine this is a special season all its own.
+In Asian medicine (Chinese medicine) this is a special season all its own.
 In truth, the season encompasses four particular times of year, not just Late Summer.
 Late Summer or ‘Dojo’, as it is called by the Japanese, is the buffer between each of the four main seasons.
-It is a time of balance while shifting from one season to the next.
+It is a time of balancing and stabilizing as we shift from one season to the next.
 This time of year is all about centering, grounding and balance and it provides us some excellent opportunities to nourish our bodies, especially the digestive system.

 Why the seasons matter